OpenDSA/OpenDSA/RST/source/Glossary.rst

    vector
       In set notation, another term for a :term:`sequence`.
-      As a data structure, a vector usually refers to an array that grows and shrinks to accomodate the number of elements being stored.
+      As a data structure, the term vector usually used as a synonym for a :term:`dynamic array`.

    worst case
       In algorithm analysis, the problem instance from among all